wanderflow/waitlist/README.md

 # wanderflow
-landing page for wanderone
+landing page for wanderone,
-Just for waitlist page
+This Repo is just for waitlist page